 What is Full Ratchet?

-Full ratchet is a provision that protects the option holder, or convertible holder, from any dilution of their investment in subsequent rounds of funding.
-The provision guarantees that if an equity investment sold in a subsequent funding round decreases the price to a price that is lower than what the investor paid for, the investor’s investment should be adjusted to tally the new price.
+Full ratchet is a provision that protects an option holder, or convertible holder, from any dilution of their investment in subsequent rounds of funding.
+The provision guarantees that if an equity investment sold in a subsequent funding round decreases the original investor’s equity ownership percentage, then they will be compensated by receiving additional shares sufficient to maintain their percentage of ownership at its original level.

-After the adjustment, fresh shares should be issued to the investor for the surplus of the consideration, without requiring additional payments.
-However, the investor retains the original percentage of ownership as the initial investment, and what changes is the number of shares.
+After the adjustment, fresh shares should be issued to the investor, without requiring him or her to make any additional payments.
+The investor retains their original percentage of ownership – what changes is the number of shares they hold.

 Full Ratchet – Anti-dilution Provision

 The current shareholders benefit from the non-dilution provision since they are protected from any losses associated with the new rounds of financing.
-On the other hand, the new shareholders get to share the full effects of the dilution since the value of the shareholding becomes lower than that of the current shareholders.
-Also, due to the protection offered by the anti-dilution clause, the preferred shareholders are unlikely to participate in subsequent rounds of financing since they benefit from conversion price adjustment and more shares without putting in additional funds.
+On the other hand, the new shareholders feel the full effects of the dilution since the value of their shareholding becomes lower than that of the current shareholders.

 Company ABC is planning to start another round of financing to support its expansion plans.
 The current financial structure is as follows: